Medical Billing & Coding Specialist

 About the Program

-This 128 hour class is taught in a hybrid format, incorporating classroom and online learning.
-Class meets 1 to 2 evenings a week and students should expect to spend at least 8 hours of work outside the classroom.
-Upon completion of the class, students will sit for the Certified Professional Biller (CPB) exam from AAPC (American Academy of Professional Coders).
+This class is taught in a hybrid format, incorporating classroom and online learning.
+See brochure for schedule.
+Students should expect to spend at least 12 hours of work outside the classroom.
+Upon completion of the class, students will sit for the Certified Professional Coder (CPC) exam from AAPC (American Academy of Professional Coders).

 Program to Include